MCaius/Roundcube-mail-automation/README.md

-# 📊 ReportPortal Integration Branch

-This branch is dedicated to integrating the test automation framework with **ReportPortal.io**, enabling real-time test reporting, logging, and artifact (e.g., screenshots) uploads during execution.
-It includes configuration, dependencies, and utility classes specifically tailored to support ReportPortal's features via TestNG and Logback.

----

 # 📬 RoundCube WebMail Automation Testing Project

 This project is a robust and flexible end-to-end test automation suite for the RoundCube webmail system.
 It's built using **Java**, **Selenium WebDriver**, **TestNG**, and follows a clean **Page Object Model (POM)** architecture.
 It supports multiple browsers, environments, parameterization, reusable components, daily log generation, and dynamic element highlighting during test execution.